Theoretical and Natural Science

 The datasets used and/or analyzed during the current study will be available from the authors upon reasonable request.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Authors who publish this journal agree to the following terms:
+Authors who publish this series agree to the following terms:

 3. Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See Open Access Instruction).